 Ways to Deter Carpenter Bees from Building Their Nests

-There are several ways to deter carpenter bees from drilling holes in any wood structure.
+There are several ways to stop carpenter bees from drilling holes in any wood structure.

 Paint Your Wood or Use Hard Wood